agkozak/78curves/README.md

 ## Installing the Library of EQ Curves

 You can download the whole library of curves [as a ZIP file](https://github.com/agkozak/78curves/archive/master.zip) or using Git (from `https://github.com/agkozak/78curves`).
-Put the configuration files in the Equalizer APO configuration directory (`C:\Program Files\EqualizerAPO\config`).
+Unzip the archive into the Equalizer APO configuration directory (`C:\Program Files\EqualizerAPO\config`).
 Please note that if you have already been using and have configured Equalizer APO, you may already have a `config.txt` file; please be sure to save it somewhere, as it will be overwritten.

 ## Using the Curves

-Open the Configuration Editor from your Start Menu (it's in the Equalizer APO folder).
-That will open your `config.txt` configuration file.
+Open the Configuration Editor from your Start Menu (you will find it in the Equalizer APO folder).
+It is the Configuration Editor that manages your `config.txt` configuration file.

-The `config.txt` file contains all of the EQ curves in this library.
+The `config.txt` file already contains all of the EQ curves in this library.
 To keep things simple, you may eventually choose to remove from it any curves that you do not need.
 If you want to restore an individual curve, you may do so by creating a 31-band graphic equalizer in Equalizer APO and then importing the relevant `.csv` file from your configuration directory.

 To play any given record with the correct equalization, go through the following steps.

 Determine at the beginning if the sound coming from your preamp is has an RIAA curve imposed on it.
-It usually is; almost all preamps (whether internal to the record player or external) use the RIAA curve, making an old shellac record sound rather muffled.
+It usually is; nearly all preamps (whether internal or external to the record player) use the RIAA curve, making an old shellac record sound rather muffled.
 In this case, you will want to turn on the *Inverse* RIAA curve, which will be the second item down in Equalizer Pro -- this will have the effect of undoing the RIAA equalization.

 ![Inverse RIAA](img/Inverse_RIAA.png)